• Skip to primary navigation

 Ingredients

-We’ll want to start with a couple of ribeye steak that are on the thicker side.
-I find that steaks of about 1 ¼″ thickness to be perfect.
-The reason thicker steaks are ideal for air frying is because it allows more time for the outside to get color and crispness, without overcooking the inside.
-Select ribeye steaks with good marbling too for ideal juiciness.
+We’ll want to start with a couple of thicker ribeye steaks.
+I find that steaks of about 1 ¼″ thickness are perfect.
+Thicker steaks are ideal for air frying because they allow more time for the outside to get color and crispness without overcooking the inside.
+Select ribeye steaks with good marbling, too, for ideal juiciness.

 All the ingredients for ribeye steak.